Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Groans and jeers all around.
 That jab was a *little* cruel, but not all that much; Firth was simultaneously one of their most intelligent members, and the one who had the hardest time studying for anything.
 Right now, his face was habitually seen buried in books about nutrition science and kinestheology, since he was angling to take a bigger role in training development.

-And, well...someone had to step into Arés’s shoes, as best they could.
+And, well... someone had to step into Arés’s shoes, as best they could.
 Firth was the only one among them who could do that bigger and better, literally and figuratively.

 Fortunately, firth had been in high spirits lately, and it rolled right off his back.

 "Fuck off," he grumbled good-naturedly.
 "I got a B-plus on my last exam, I’ll have you know!"

 "Hey, not bad!"
-Burgess said honestly. *"And* you’re finally gettin’ pretty, too!"
+Burgess said honestly. "*And* you’re finally gettin’ pretty, too!"

 "Almost as pretty as me!"
 Sikes quipped.